-In this article, I will share with you how Azure Site Recovery can replace your failover (secondary) datacenter to minimize your operational cost, as well as to provide maximum uptime for your critical workloads against any type of disaster whether natural or man-made.
+In this article, we will share with you how Azure Site Recovery can replace your failover (secondary) data center to minimize your operational cost, as well as to provide maximum uptime for your critical workloads against any type of disaster whether natural or man-made.

 Business continuity in today’s world is becoming more critical than ever.
 With the increasing amounts of threats and disasters in this all-connected world comes more critical systems that need to be kept up and running 24×7 no matter what the circumstances are and where the workload is running.
 According to various reports, business continuity and disaster recovery (BCDR) are listed as one of the top 5 priorities businesses continue to have in today’s world.

 You may ask – what is different about disaster recovery today?
 Business continuity and disaster recovery have been there forever –so why does anything need to change and why should be I interested in it?

 In the current state-of-the-art disaster recovery solutions, you need to worry about a secondary facility to be available as well as maintaining that location whether in terms of cooling, hardware, maintenance, etc. Then you need to manage the compute to ensure the failover will happen within the business Service Level Agreement (SLA), and then you need to stand up infrastructure to monitor and manage the entire environment.
 Ideally, when you consider the cloud as a secondary location for your business, you should not have to worry about any of that.
 This is one of the key benefits to examine as you look at disaster recovery solutions that support your deployment whether hybrid or cloud-first model.